AlaSQL/alasql/README.md

 * SELECT field1, field2 AS alias3, FUNCTION(field4+field5) AS alias6, SUM(field7) AS alias8, *, table2.*
 * FROM table1
-* LEFT/INNER JOIN table2 ON condition
+* LEFT OUTER/INNER JOIN table2 ON condition
 * WHERE condition
 * GROUP BY field1, alias3
 * HAVING condition